trbocode/Mister64/README.md

 - Bit 1 - CPU Instruction not implemented
 - Bit 2 - CPU stall timeout
 - Bit 3 - DDR3 timeout
-- Bit 4 - FPU error
+- Bit 4 - FPU internal exception
 - Bit 5 - PI error
 - Bit 6 - critical Exception occured (heuristic, typically games crash when that happens, but can be false positive)
 - Bit 7 - PIF used up all 64 bytes for external communication or EEPROM command have unusual length